nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 ![image_of_shell](../fig/layers_of_computing.png)

 For any computer you might be working with, there is a main kernel that is part of the "operating system" at the heart of it.
-On top of that kernel there are many other programs running, some of them are designed to provide you with an easy way to interact
+On top of that kernel there are many other programs running, some of them are designed to provide you with an easy way to interact.

 # Boxed Text
 Bash vs. IPython
 We'll be working almost exclusively in the IPython shell in this course.
 IPython provides an easy way to explore and interact with your data that leverages the power of the Python programming language.
 The Bash shell is an extremely versatile tool designed to allow you to control and interact with files and your computer more generally.
 You've likely had exposure to Bash (or it's close cousin, tcsh) if you've used analysis packages like AFNI, FSL, and FreeSurfer.
-The Bash shell is a (great thing to learn)[Link to bash tutorials], but we want to focus on teaching you reproducible computing concepts without getting bogged down in the syntax of too many different languages.
+The Bash shell is a [great thing to learn](https://swcarpentry.github.io/shell-novice/), but we want to focus on teaching you reproducible computing concepts without getting bogged down in the syntax of too many different languages.

 # Exercise